auth0/docs/articles/libraries/auth0-php/troubleshooting.md

 > I am getting `curl error 60: SSL certificate problem: self-signed certificate in certificate chain` on Windows

-This is a common issue with latest PHP versions under **Windows OS** (related to an incompatibility between windows and openssl CAs database).
+This is a common issue with the latest PHP versions under **Windows OS** (it is related to an incompatibility between Windows and OpenSSL CA's database).

 1. Download this CA database `https://curl.haxx.se/ca/cacert.pem` to `c:/cacert.pem`.
 2. Edit your php.ini and add `openssl.cafile=c:/cacert.pem`.
 (It should point to the file you downloaded.)